Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 ### `height`
 - Height, in tiles, of the room.
 - Required

+### `resetColor`
+- Set the color shown in the sidebars and behind any backgrounds.
+- Must be a 6-digit hex string (Example: "#00bfff")
+- Optional

 ### `initial`
 - Whether or not this room is the first one in the level.